MSc Autism

 The MSc Autism provides a critical understanding of the conceptual frameworks relevant to understanding Autism Spectrum Disorder (ASD).
 This Masters-level course enables you to understand complex cognitive and affective theories essential to supporting the autism profile.

 This knowledge will enable you to translate theory into practice and to critically evaluate evidence-based approaches to intervention.
 Our philosophy that autistic people require a holistic approach throughout their life journey means you can draw upon experiences of our multi-professional student cohort.
-Our students include leading professionals, students on the spectrum and those with dual professional-parental experiences.
+Our students include leading professionals, autistic students and those with dual professional-parental experiences.
 Your learning will be inspired from input provided by internationally respected autism experts.

 Interested in postgraduate study?